-Indifference towards security updates: People often do not pay heed to those OS security updates and notifications, which causes the phones to stay outdated and hence devoid of security upgradations.
+Indifference towards security updates: People often do not pay heed to those OS security updates and notifications, which causes the phones to stay outdated and hence devoid of security upgrades.
 Now, this tendency of indifference towards security updates can come bearing doom for information security.
 When the employee-owned mobile phones are not enforced to update themselves with the latest security firewall and anti-virus systems, they become vulnerable to a myriad of cyber-attacks, which leave the corporate data lying vulnerable within these devices.

-Access to unprotected Wi-Fi: Employee-owned devices are often used from multiple remote locations wherein the user/employee sometimes need to access the open Wi-Fi networks in case of data exhaustion or unavailability.
-Open Wi-Fi networks provided in the coffee shops, airports, retail stores, hospitals, restaurants, and hotels often act like an open and unsecured portal for the hackers to access company information stored in the devices.
+Access to unprotected Wi-Fi: Employee-owned devices are often used from multiple remote locations wherein the user/employee sometimes needs to access the open Wi-Fi networks in case of data exhaustion or unavailability.
+Open Wi-Fi networks provided in the coffee shops, airports, retail stores, hospitals, restaurants, and hotels often act like an open and unsecured portal for hackers to access company information stored in the devices.
 Accessing these unprotected Wi-Fi networks has become a norm with employees using personal devices but it can lead to dangerous InfoSec threats for organizations.

 Corporate-owned devices are a better option to drive information security

 It is true that several of these loopholes can be covered by implementing a well-planned BYOD policy, but companies are definitely treading that path at a slower-than-expected pace owing to the security complications and management ordeal.
 On top of that, as companies cannot own and regulate the usage of these employee-owned devices, the possibilities of malware and virus attacks are always present on the devices.
 The infection can be passed along to the company IT system when they access the devices.

 Wherein employee-owned devices invariably drive productivity and flexibility, it cannot be achieved at the cost of important company information being jeopardized.
 Having a corporate-owned device ownership model pays off in multiple terms while fostering productivity, security, flexibility, efficiency, and precision – all at once!
 A corporate-owned device policy powered with a perfect MDM solution can be the ultimate answer to maintaining a flawless information security system across the organization at all levels.